ChronoSheets/ChronoSheets-CSharp-Client/docs/UserProfileApi.md

 <a name="userprofiledologin"></a>
 # **UserProfileDoLogin**
-> CsApiApiResponseDoLoginResponse UserProfileDoLogin (CsApiDoLoginRequest request)
+> CSApiResponseDoLoginResponse UserProfileDoLogin (CSDoLoginRequest request)